ludehao108-hue/BASG-Net-Cervical-Cell-Segmentation/README.md

 - auxiliary branch attached to the H/4 encoder feature map
 - complementary spatial keep gate for multi-level skip connections
 - segmentation head with 5 × 5 convolution plus 1 × 1 projection

-The auxiliary branch should be interpreted as a coarse background/non-cell probability estimation branch used for skip-connection modulation, **not** as an independent detector for red blood cells, staining residues, mucus, or other specific artifact categories.

 ---